 It was June of 1863.
-The Confederate Army had taken York, and was preparing to cross the Susquehanna River by capturing the bridge that linked Wrightsville and Columbia, overtake Lancaster and advance to Harrisburg.
+The Confederate Army had taken York and was preparing to cross the Susquehanna River.
+They were to capture the bridge that linked Wrightsville and Columbia and overtake Lancaster before advancing to Harrisburg.
 Several hundred Union troops in retreat from York, a number already wounded, joined the Pennsylvania Militia and set up defenses to protect the bridge on the western side of the Susquehanna.
-Their force was strengthened by a valiant Black militia company.
+A valiant Black militia company strengthened their force.
 Still, they were outnumbered by more than a thousand men and had to abandon their defenses and retreat across the bridge.

 As many as 50,000 to 100,000 men and women escaped to freedom using the Underground Railroad network, but the exact number will never be known - many of the ledgers documenting their flight were destroyed.
 Oral histories and some records did survive, however, and these are enough to give us an idea of how slaves made their way north.
 Songs like Swing Low, Sweet Chariot, Brother Moses Gone to de Promised Land, Wade In The Water and Follow the Drinkin' Gourd served as directions for fugitives to follow.
 Using ingenious disguises and creative ploys (like one slave who mailed himself to freedom or others who hid in the false bottoms of wagons), slaves made their way out of bondage.
 Yet no story of the Underground Railroad would be complete without mention of the men and women who acted as "conductors" and "Stationmasters" along the pathway to freedom.